-Piezometers are monitored to assess the pore pressures within the tailings adjacent to the TSF embankments.
+Piezometers are in place to monitor the pore pressures within the tailings adjacent to the TSF embankments.
 Piezometers are monitored every two months whilst selected locations are monitored every three weeks.

 Piezometers used include standpipe and vibrating wire piezometers.
 Additional or replacement piezometers are installed from time to time as required.
-The locations of existing piezometers are shown in Figure 2-1, Figure 2-2, and Figure 2-3
+The locations of existing piezometers are shown in

+Figure 2-1, Figure 2-2, and Figure 2-3.

 It is noted that pore pressures vary depending on the location and depth of the piezometers and over the life of the facility as the height of the tailings beach is progressively increased.
 Pore pressures are monitored and reviewed on a regular basis by operations personnel and during the annual desktop geotechnical review and operational review by an independent tailings consultant.

-Any abnormal trends identified by operations personnel or the tailings consultant are investigated and, where required, additional slope stability analysis is carried out to confirm compliance with ANCOLD guidelines.
+Any abnormal trends identified by operations personnel or the tailings consultant are investigated and, where required, additional slope stability analysis is carried out to confirm compliance with Australian National Committee on Large Dams (ANCOLD) guidelines.

 An annual water balance is calculated from monthly data for the TSF to assess the ongoing liquor disposal requirements.
-Data used includes estimates of tailings production and average tailings slurry density, daily volumes of supernatant liquor decanted to the EPs, daily records of rainfall and pan evaporation, flows into and within the EPs and daily liquor levels in the EPs (EPA 31543.U-518).
+Data used includes estimates of tailings production and average tailings slurry density, daily volumes of supernatant liquor decanted to the EPs, daily records of rainfall and pan evaporation, flows into and within the EPs and daily liquor levels in the EPs (EPA 31543 (U-518)).